Kfollen93/Mini-Reference-Guide/README.md

     private void UpdateEnemyHealthBar(int amt) => _enemyHealthBar.value -= amt;
 }
 ```
 Although in this case I still have a direct reference to the baseEnemyScript, I am not reliant on the Update() function to constantly poll waiting to update the healthbar UI.
-Instead, it's separated by having the UI listen for to the onBaseEnemyHealthChange event and then update the healthbar UI accordingly.
+Instead, it's separated by having the UI listen for to the onBaseEnemyHealthChange event and then update the healthbar UI accordingly. <br>
+Additionally, it's important to always unsubscribe to the function to prevent memory leaks.
+This is most commonly done in the OnDisable() function built in by Unity.

   </details>
       <details>